quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Previously, we used quantitative trait locus mapping to discover candidate mutator alleles in the DNA repair gene *Mutyh* that increased the C>A germline mutation rate in a family of inbred mice known as the BXDs [@PMID:35545679;@PMID:33472028].

 In this study we developed a new method, called "inter-haplotype distance," to detect alleles associated with mutation spectrum variation in recombinant inbred lines (RILs).
-By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
+By applying this approach to mutation data from the BXDs, we confirmed the presence of a germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
-The effect of the chromosome 6 mutator allele depends on the presence of a mutator allele near *Mutyh*, and BXDs with mutator alleles at both loci have even greater numbers of C>A mutations than BXDs with mutator alleles at either locus alone.
+The effect of a chromosome 6 mutator allele depended on the presence of a mutator allele near *Mutyh*, and BXDs with mutator alleles at both loci had even greater numbers of C>A mutations than those with mutator alleles at either locus alone.

 Our new methods for analyzing mutation spectra reveal evidence of epistasis between germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.